Introduction

 generalized gamespace that governs our actions at all levels, from database structure

-(Bratton 2016), then renewed attention is due to the analog-digital hybrid loops formed
+Bratton 2016]), then renewed attention is due to the analog-digital hybrid loops formed by game-like

-by game-like coded systems, including especially the boundary objects that are both
+coded systems, including especially the boundary objects that are both produced and

-may require a breakdown of the distinction between inside and outside, even if it
+a breakdown of the distinction between inside and outside, even if it also means giving

-a critical threshold between that which is inside the code and that which is external
+Volleyball’s code, a critical threshold between that which is inside the code and that which

-to it.
-It is commonplace to assume that code is neatly contained within its own self-defined
+is external to it.
+It is commonplace to assume that code is neatly contained within

-representation, hermetically sealed from environments it doesn’t internally define
+its own self-defined representation, hermetically sealed from environments it doesn’t

-or model.
-Perhaps we receive this conception of code from the conventions of singular
+internally define or model.
+Perhaps we receive this conception of code from the conventions

-files and their representation within operating systems and digital file systems.
+of singular files and their representation within operating systems and digital file

-We say that a program is run on hardware (implying a strong logical separation), and
+systems.
+We say that a program is run on hardware (implying a strong logical separation),

-that interfaces mediate between input, code, and output.
-In the case of Volleyball,
+and that interfaces mediate between input, code, and output.
+In the case of

 of expression, we cannot isolate code at any particular one of them and hope to produce